ledgetech/ledge/README.md

 # Ledge

-A [Lua](http://www.lua.org) module for [OpenResty](http://openresty.org), providing scriptable HTTP cache (edge) functionality for [Nginx](http://nginx.org).
+A [Lua](http://www.lua.org) module for [OpenResty](http://openresty.org), providing scriptable HTTP cache (edge) functionality for [Nginx](http://nginx.org), using [Redis](http://redis.io) as the cache / metadata store.

 The aim is to provide an efficient and extensible RFC compliant caching HTTP proxy server, including clear expressive configuration and event handling via Lua scripting.

 ## Status

+The latest version is [v0.06](https://github.com/pintsized/ledge/tree/v0.06).

-This library is considered experimental and under active development, functionality may change without notice.
+This library is considered experimental and under active development, functionality may change without much notice.
+However the tagged releases always pass tests and appear "stable", so checking out the latest tag should mean things work as advertised.

 ### Features

 * RFC 2616 compliant proxying and caching based on policies derived from HTTP request and response headers (please [raise an issue](https://github.com/pintsized/ledge/issues) if you spot a case we haven't covered).
+* Cache items and metadata stored in [Redis](http://redis.io).
 * Mechanisms to override cache policies at various stages using Lua script.
 * Basic ESI support:
 	* Comments removal